Izumi0XD/CYBER_SECURITY_NOTES/DAY_01/README.md

 • Best Practices: Implementing measures such as regular updates, strong passwords, encryption, and user education to enhance security.

-5. Networking Concepts
+## ◙ ***Networking Concepts*** :

+  Computer networking refers to interconnected computing devices that can exchange data and share resources with each other.
+These networked devices use a system of rules, called communications protocols, to transmit information over physical or wireless technologies.

-NAT (Network Address Translation): A method used to remap one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
+• NAT (Network Address Translation): A method used to remap one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

-ARP (Address Resolution Protocol): A protocol used for mapping an IP address to a physical machine address (MAC address) that is recognized in the local network.
+• ARP (Address Resolution Protocol): A protocol used for mapping an IP address to a physical machine address (MAC address) that is recognized in the local network.